eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/qos.rst

 Quality of Service
 ==================

-Quality of Service is the collection of different restrictions and expectations called QoSPolicies on the behaviour of the different components of CycloneDDS.
+Quality of Service is the collection of restrictions and expectations (called QoSPolicies) that appy to the different components of CycloneDDS.
-Some QoSPolicies only affect a single type of DDS entity, whereas others affect multiple, and QoSPolicies on a DDS entity cannot be modified after creating the entity as they affect matching/discovery of entities.
+Some QoSPolicies only affect a single type of DDS entity, whereas others affect multiple DDS entities.
+QoSPolicies on a DDS entity can not be modified after creating the entity as they affect matching/discovery of entities.
-The QoS used is linked to a type of DDS entity the QoS is used for, e.g.: a SubscriberQoS is not accepted when creating a DataReader.
+The QoS used is linked to the type of DDS entity the QoS is used for, for example, a SubscriberQoS is not accepted when creating a DataReader.
-The entity-specific QoSes can be found in the `qos` sub-namespace of the same namespace the entity is defined in, whereas the different QoSPolicies are located in the `dds::core::policy` namespace.
+The entity-specific QoSes are found in the `qos` sub-namespace of the same namespace the entity is defined in, whereas the different QoSPolicies are located in the `dds::core::policy` namespace.

 .. table:: DDS entity types and associated QoSes